nickloman/genomescience/agenda.markdown

 ### Parallel Session: Bioinformatics showcase, The Great Hall

+Chair: Dr Emily Richardson, Research Fellow, MicrobesNG, Institute of Microbiology and Infection, University of Birmingham

+11:30 - 11:50 **Sponsored Talk**: Dr Tim Bonnert, Associate Director of QIAGEN Advanced Genomics, *Sample to Insight with QIAGEN bioinformatics*

-Mohammed-Amin Madoui, Genoscope, France *Microbial genome assembly using synthetic error-free reads*
+11:50 - 12:05 Mohammed-Amin Madoui, Genoscope, France *Microbial genome assembly using synthetic error-free reads*

-Matt Loose, University of Nottingham, *Running and Reading in Real Time: Looking at Squiggles on the Oxford Nanopore minION*
+12:05 - 12:20 Matt Loose, University of Nottingham, *Running and Reading in Real Time: Looking at Squiggles on the Oxford Nanopore minION*

-Tom Connor, University of Cardiff, *The Cloud Infrastructure for Microbial Bioinformatics (CLIMB)*
+12:20 - 12:35 Tom Connor, University of Cardiff, *The Cloud Infrastructure for Microbial Bioinformatics (CLIMB)*

-Richard Leggett, TGAC, *Flexible, multi-reference software for pre and post-alignment analysis of Nanopore sequencing data, quality and error profiles*
+12:35 - 12:50 Richard Leggett, TGAC, *Flexible, multi-reference software for pre and post-alignment analysis of Nanopore sequencing data, quality and error profiles*

 ### 13:00 - 14:00 Lunch